OpenCastle

 Preview execution plan

-npx opencastle run -c 5 -a claude-code
+npx opencastle run -c 5 -a claude

 Run with 5 parallel tasks using Claude Code